-Chain tension 5 mm (0.2 in) Distance to chain sliding guard 30 mm (1.18 in)
+[Chain tension 5 mm (0.2 in) [Distance to chain sliding guard 30 mm (1.18 in)

-- " If the chain tension does not meet specifications: - Adjust the chain tension. ( p.
-86)
+- " If the chain tension does not meet specifications: - Adjust the chain tension. (🕮 p.
+82)

-11.15 Adjusting the chain tension
+11.17 Adjusting the chain tension

-Danger of accidents Danger caused by incorrect chain tension.
+Danger of accidents Incorrect chain tension damages components and results in accidents.

-If the chain is too taut, the components of the secondary power transmission (chain, engine sprocket, rear sprocket, bearings in the transmission and in the rear wheel) will be under additional load.
-In addition to premature wear, this can cause the chain or the countershaft of the transmission to break in extreme cases.
-If the chain is too loose, however, it may fall off the engine sprocket or rear sprocket and block the rear wheel or damage the engine.
-Ensure that the chain tension is correct and adjust it if necessary.
+If the chain is tensioned too much, the chain, engine sprocket, rear sprocket, transmission and rear wheel bearings wear more quickly.
+Some components may break if overloaded.

+If the chain is too loose, the chain may fall off the engine sprocket or the rear sprocket.
+As a result, the rear wheel locks or the engine will be damaged.

+- Check the chain tension regularly. - Set the chain tension in accordance with the specification.

-Check the chain tension. ( p.
-84)
+- Check the chain tension. ( P. 80)

 - Loosen nut 1.

 - Loosen nuts 2.

-- Adjust the chain tension by turning adjusting screws 3 on the left and right.
+- Adjust the chain tension by turning adjusting screws (3) on the left and right.

-Chain tension 5 mm (0.2 in)

-Turn adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters 4 are in the same position relative to reference marks 6.
-The rear wheel is then correctly aligned.
+Chain tension 5 mm (0.2 in) Turn adjusting screws 3 on the left and r right chain adjusters 4 are in the same p rear wheel is then correctly aligned. ight so that the markings on the left and osition relative to reference marks 🛈.
+The

-The upper chain section must be taut.
+- The upper chain section must be taut.
 Chain wear is not always even.
-Repeat this measurement at different chain positions.

-- Tighten nuts 2.

-- Make sure that the chain adjusters 4 are installed correctly on adjusting screws 6.

-- Tighten nut 1.
+Repeat this measurement at different chain positions. - Tighten nuts 2. - Make sure that the chain adjusters 4 are installed correctly on adjusting screws 3. - Tighten nut 🚺.